 “Like Alice falling down the rabbit hole, prepare to get lost in a wonderland of the most incredible goods.”

-In 2019, The Paris Market opened a second location in Palmetto Bluff, South Carolina—a little slice of heaven along the May River, about 20 minutes in either direction from Savannah and Hilton Head.
-This shoppe is like the eccentric little sister of the Savannah store: smaller in stature (about 1,200 square feet) and a total free spirit, curated with paintings, ceramics, jewelry and an ever-evolving selection of the Danyluks’ favorite curiosities from France.
+In 2019, The Paris Market opened a second location in Palmetto Bluff, South Carolina—a little slice of heaven along the May River, about 25 minutes in either direction from Savannah and Hilton Head Island.
+This shoppe is like the eccentric little sister of the Savannah store: smaller in stature (about 1,200 square feet) and a total free spirit, featuring paintings, ceramics, jewelry and an ever-evolving selection of the Danyluks’ favorite curiosities from France.

 “We strive to create a place where people can forget about everything and get lost in a world of beautiful, inspiring and sometimes peculiar things.”